tom-p-huck/mypage/README.md

 #### OptimiSim
 Recently, I started OptimiSim, a hobby project to develop a webservice for simulation-based parameter optimization.
-The idea behind this is that users can couple their simulation model with the OptimiSim, which will then automatically perform up a parameter optimization.
+The idea behind this is that users can couple their simulation model with the OptimiSim Server, which will then automatically perform up a parameter optimization.
 For more information, have a look at the [OptimiSim website](https://www.optimisim.de).